 Whiplash Compensation Payouts Guide.

 There are no specific statistics published by SIRA for whiplash injury compensation amounts.
-However, the average payout per claim in statutory benefits for this period was $26,673.
-And since only 55% of these claims were for ‘minor’ injuries like whiplash (that have a shorter entitlement period than non-minor injuries), we can estimate the average per whiplash injury claim is $10k-$20k*.
+However during this period, $28,404 was paid out in statutory benefits for every new claim reported.
+And since only 54% of these claims were for threshold injuries like whiplash (that have a shorter entitlement period than above-threshold injuries), we can estimate the average per whiplash injury claim is likely to be in the range of $10k-$20k*.

-Looking at payouts for non-minor injuries for the same period, the average is in the range of $40k-$60k**.This is paid as personal benefit payments and may include additional lump sum amounts.
+Looking at payouts for above-threshold injuries for the same period, the average is likely to be over $100k**.This is paid as personal injury benefit payments and may include additional lump sum amounts.
 So, if your whiplash injury has led to other injuries (either physical or psychological) or your injuries have worsened over time, you might be entitled to a much larger payout than if you simply claim whiplash injury compensation.

-*According to SIRA Open Data – $260,746,920 was paid out in statutory benefits and 10,568 claims were submitted
+*According to SIRA Open Data – $318,384,912 was paid out in statutory benefits and 11,209 claims were reported.

 |Physical Injury Classification||Examples|

 |1.
-Minor injury| |
+Threshold injury|| |

 |2.
-Non-minor injury| |
+Above threshold injury|| |

 |3.
-Non-minor injury over 10% WPI^||
+Above threshold injury over 10% WPI^||

-*WPI stands for whole person impairment, which is a measure of the extent of your injuries.
+^WPI stands for whole person impairment, which is a measure of the extent of your injuries.

 Can I claim lump sum compensation payout for whiplash?

-Although most people will recover from a car accident whiplash injury within 26 weeks and return to work, there are exceptions where recovery can take a lot longer.
+Although most people will recover from a car accident whiplash injury within 52 weeks and return to work, there are exceptions where recovery can take a lot longer.
 Also, some car accident injuries can take time to develop, or may worsen over time so the original injury assessment might no longer apply.

 If this has happened to you, the first thing to do is to have your injuries reassessed.
-If your new medical assessment confirms your injuries have worsened or you’ve developed additional complications, then it’s possible you could be reassessed as having non-minor injuries.
+If your new medical assessment confirms your injuries have worsened or you’ve developed additional complications, then it’s possible you could be reassessed as having above threshold injuries.
 That would mean you may be entitled to additional benefits including a lump sum payout.